 What is PTSD?

-PTSD is typically characterized by several types of memories, such as flashbacks or nightmares.
+PTSD is characterized by several types of memories, such as flashbacks or nightmares.
 These memories will cause intense terror and anxiety but rarely cause physical attacks.

 - natural disaster